We are very proud to present a selection of brands that we created together with our wonderful clients.

 But with the company’s new flavor black currant (‘svartvinbär’ in Swedish), this approach didn’t seem to work.
 Linguistic evaluation in the US indicated that “Absolut Vinbär” produced strong and undesirable associations to ‘wine’ and ‘wine-bar’.
 The final result was Absolut Kurant, based on ‘black currant’ and the name proposal ‘Absolut Currant’.
 Linguistic evaluation in the US confirmed that the name had an exotic Scandinavian ring and positive associations to currant.
 Another plus was the fact that in Swedish ‘kurant’ can mean ‘fresh, healthy’ or ‘easily sold, in demand’.Please contact us

 Klarna is the brand name of the Nordic region’s leading provider of safe online payment solutions.
 Over 35 million people have used their services through more than 45.000 e-stores, in 7 countries.

 The naming process was very vivid.
 Interestingly enough, the name was not among the favourite choices at the early start.
 There is a tendency to choose English sounding names in the IT/banking business area.
 The strategy evolved due to the demand for a free internet domain, and a more distinctive brand name.
 The naming project team started to lean towards a Swedish brand name instead.

-The very nice meaning “clear, become clear, brighten up” became the decisive argument to select the simple, yet distinctive and powerful Klarna, in the end.Please contact us
+The very nice meaning “clear, become clear, brighten up” was the decisive argument to select the simple, yet distinctive and powerful name Klarna.Please contact us